 In this approach, the “.com” represents the generic top-level domain (gTLD) extension, while “es,” “in,””fr,” and “en” preceding the domain name denote the respective subdomains for the Spanish, India, French, and English versions of the multilingual website.

-Why Every Growing Startup Needs to Create a Robust Online Presence That With the Perfect Domain Name
+You can also read: Why Startup Needs to Create a Robust Online Presence With Perfect Domain Name

 Implementing and managing this approach can demand significant effort and time.
 Moreover, the structure of subdomains may occasionally confuse users in terms of distinguishing between country and language versions.
 However, opting for localized hosting within each specific country can be cost-effective and contribute to improved page loading speed for your website.